How to be Sensible and Gamble Responsibly (Examples)

 How can I improve my approach to gambling?

-Having given yourself a "pot" to play with during a month, divide this up so that you can only risk a certain amount a day (maybe a quarter of your initial pot) otherwise you are probably betting more than you can afford and its pretty likely you could run out of money quickly.
+Having given yourself a "pot" to play with during a month, divide this up so that you can only risk a certain amount a day (maybe a quarter of your initial pot); otherwise, you are probably betting more than you can afford and it pretty likely you could run out of money quickly.

-Also set maximum stakes based on this - generally, a bet of 10% of your pot would be considered a big bet, 1% a small bet.
-If you're betting more than that then unless you are very lucky you are on your way to "gambler's ruin".
+Also, set maximum stakes based on this - generally, a bet of 10% of your pot would be considered a big bet, and 1% a small bet.
+If you're betting more than that, unless you are fortunate, you are on your way to "gambler's ruin".

 If You Can Not Manage Your Betting Budget